Glossary & FAQs

 PPI

 Pixels Per Inch (often confused with DPI) refers to the resolution of a digital image, indicating number of pixels contained within one inch of the image.
 PPI can vary depending on the working distance between the device and the object, influencing the level of detail.
-BlindSite provides the PPI for each captured image within the associated metadata, enabling assessment of image quality and suitability for forensic analysis.
+BlindSite provides the PPI for each captured image within the associated metadata, enabling immediate assessment of image quality and suitability for forensic analysis.

 Trace DNA